Long term subscription

 - Open the app when you’re already close to a Valenbisi station (the bikes cannot be booked in advance).

 - Scroll down the list to find the bike you want to unlock.
-The bikes are numbered depending on the stand where they’re parked.
+The available bikes are numbered depending on the stand where they’re parked.

 - Swipe left on the bike you want to take out.
-Only available bikes can be selected.

 - Adjust the bike seat if necessary